Historic Quarters logo

 Engaging Museums and Interactive Learning in Faro

-The Municipal Museum of Faro offers historical insights.
+The Faro Municipal Museum offers historical insights.
 It is housed in a beautiful former convent.
 The museum features archaeological finds and art.
 Children can enjoy seeing ancient Roman mosaics.

 Look for specific exhibits that engage younger visitors.
 Some displays have interactive elements.
 Check their website for current family programs for 2025.
 Admission typically costs around 2-3 Euros for adults; children often enter free.